sophiaIC/HolisticSpecifications/popl2022/response.md

 from the explanations in Sec.
 2.4) why one needs to construct from 'per-method conditions' the 'single-step conditions'.
-And is this really important in order to get an overview of the approach that the paper is taking?*
+And is this really important in order to get an overview of the approach that the paper is taking?* **Julian: thoughts?**

 *In 206, it is again stated that an assertion A, i.e. a logical formula A, can be encapsulated by a module.
 Later, in l.211, it is said that 'balance' is encapsulated.
 But balance is a term, not a formula.
 What does it mean to invalidate a term?
-I don't get it.*
+I don't get it.* **As in other specification languages, expression (including both fields and ghost fields) are themselves assertions.
+While it is true that it usually would not make sense to say that the field `balance`, it's equality to some value could be invalidated.**

 *I214.5: \"Per-method conditions are necessary conditions for given effect and given single, specified, method call.\" I do not understand